What does the report include?

 Survey demographics:

-Airswift and Energy Jobline surveyed almost 10,000 energy professionals and hiring managers of 149 nationalities across five industry sub-sectors: oil and gas, renewables, power, nuclear and petrochemicals.
+Airswift and Energy Jobline surveyed almost 12,000 energy professionals and hiring managers of 149 countries across five industry sub-sectors: oil and gas, renewables, power, nuclear and petrochemicals.

 Energy Jobline